Sye-5pace/RPS_Game/README.md

 # RPS_Game
-A web based game version of Rock, Paper, Scissor traditional game developed with React Typescript.
+A web based game version of Rock, Paper, Scissor traditional game developed with React, Typescript and Tailwindcss

 # Remaining tasks to do:
 1. Redesign result UI effect